Policies & Procedures

 - Submit a Request for Check Form to Accounts Payable along with an estimate of the total costs.

 - Pick up the check up from the Cashiers.

 - Take a copy of Lincoln University's tax-exempt letter to a vendor when making the purchase.
-The tax-exempt letter is available at Accounts Payable, the Cashiers, and the Comptroller's Office.
+The tax-exempt letter is available at Accounts Payable, the Cashiers, and the Office of the Controller.